Getty Images

 "We're down to four core offerings -- and that's all you need," Tan said during his keynote.

-By consolidating products and lowering its headcount, Tan said a leaner and more purpose-driven VMware has emerged, focused on results and customer outcomes, even comparing VCF to a personal AWS in a corporate data center.
+By consolidating products and lowering its head count, a leaner and more purpose-driven VMware has emerged, focused on results and customer outcomes, Tan said, even comparing VCF to a personal AWS in a corporate data center.

 "Sorry, but we're serious businesspeople," he said.
-"We're not here to show you bright shiny objects."
+"We're not here to show you bright, shiny objects."

 Still, VMware by Broadcom won't turn down upsell opportunities.
-The company sells additional, premium services for its platform including VMware Live Recovery, a cyber recovery capability, and a new version of Tanzu, VMware's container orchestration platform.
+The company sells additional, premium services for its platform, including VMware Live Recovery -- a cyber recovery capability -- and a new version of Tanzu, VMware's container orchestration platform.

-"Complexity is great for profits, just not yours," said Wolf, global head of AI and advanced services for the VCF division at Broadcom.
+"Complexity is great for profits, just not yours," said Chris Wolf, global head of AI and advanced services for the VCF division at Broadcom.

-"They're not looking to be hugely innovative but staying true to the core values of what VMware has to offer," Nashawaty said.
+"They're not looking to be hugely innovative, but staying true to the core values of what VMware has to offer," Nashawaty said.
 "It's the devil you know versus the devil you don't."

 Should they stay or should they go